-In line with the 4Rs philosophy of H. E. Dr. Samia Suluhu Hassan that aim to driving economic reforms and building a robust institutional framework supportive of investments, the Government of Tanzania has proposed the merging and streamlining of several public institutions.
+In line with the 4Rs philosophy of H.E.
+Dr. Samia Suluhu Hassan, which aims to drive economic reforms and build a robust institutional framework supportive of investments, the Government of Tanzania has proposed the merging and streamlining of several public institutions.
 The ongoing reforms have led to the establishment of new institutions and policies to guide and foster positive institutional change.
-In 2023 as part of continued reforms, the government proposed merging of public institutions and ceased the operations of four others so as to enhance efficiency and strengthen public institutions and enhance their contribution to the country's economy.
+In 2023, as part of continued reforms, the government proposed the merging of public institutions and ceased the operations of four others so as to enhance efficiency, strengthen public institutions, and enhance their contribution to the country's economy.

-The proposed institutions to be merged include: The National Identification Authority (NIDA) and the Registration Insolvency and Trusteeship Agency (RITA); Tanzania Tea Board and the Tanzania Small Holders Tea Development Agency (TSHDA); Tanzania Meat Board and Milk Board; Centre for Agricultural Mechanization and Rural Technology (CAMARTEC) and Tanzania Engineering and Manufacturing Design Organization (TEMDO) and Small Industries Development Organization (SIDO).
-In similar moves, the government proposed the abolishment of the Tanzania Food and Nutrition Centre (TFNC), Kibaha Education Centre (KEC); and Cereal and Other Produce Regulatory Authority (COPRA).
+The proposed institutions to be merged include: the National Identification Authority (NIDA) and the Registration Insolvency and Trusteeship Agency (RITA); the Tanzania Tea Board and the Tanzania Small Holders Tea Development Agency (TSHDA); the Tanzania Meat Board and Milk Board; the Centre for Agricultural Mechanization and Rural Technology (CAMARTEC); the Tanzania Engineering and Manufacturing Design Organization (TEMDO); and the Small Industries Development Organization (SIDO).
+In similar moves, the government proposed the abolishment of the Tanzania Food and Nutrition Centre (TFNC), Kibaha Education Centre (KEC), and Cereal and Other Produce Regulatory Authority (COPRA).